Aluminum Anodizing

 Hardener

-An alloy of aluminum and at least one other metal that is used to make additions to molten aluminum.
+An alloy containing aluminum and at least one other metal, used to modify molten aluminum.

 Impurities